system76/docs/content/windows.md

 ![Getting ready](/images/windows/step18.png)

-After the process is finalized, you'll be able to begin the setup process.
+After the process is finalized, you can begin the setup process.

 ### Set Up Windows